Poly-Haven/polyhaven.com/constants/corporate_details.md

 Payments are made automatically at the start of each month.
 If you sign up in the middle of the month, your first payment will only be made at the start of the following month.

-After you sign up, we will contact you to ask for your logo and some other information we'll need, however we will not display your logo on the site until after your first payment succeeds.
+After you sign up, we will contact you to ask for your logo and some other information we'll need, however we will not display your logo on the site until **after your first payment succeeds**.

 Generally we prefer payments to be made monthly so that our income is consistent, but if you would prefer to make a bulk payment for a set number of months up front, please [get in touch](/about-contact).